-For participating contractors and contractor associations, direct mail is used several times a year to inform contractors of eligible measures, incentives, program changes, and technical guidelines.
+Direct Mail/Email.
+For participating contractors and contractor associations, as well as consumers, direct mail is used to inform contractors of eligible measures, incentives, program changes, and technical guidelines.
+Other program services are also cross-marketed in the rebate checks sent to participating HVAC customers.

 To a lesser extent, digital communications are used, however, we are looking to increase the contractor email database and provide more regular communications with contractors.

 Collateral.
 As in 2009, a variety of collateral materials will need to be produced to support the program.
 Materials include: updated educational brochures, application forms, point-of-purchase displays and "tips" sheets on purchasing/maintaining equipment at home improvement retailers, supply centers, as well as through contractor distribution to consumers.
-This will include information about WARMAdvantage, COOLAdvantage, Home Performance with ENERGY STAR, duct sealing, quality installation verification (QIV) and maintenance programs, as well as program identification materials.
+This will include information about WARMAdvantage, COOLAdvantage, Home Performance with ENERGY STAR, and approved pilots, as well as program identification materials.
 Materials will educate on how purchasing and maintaining equipment will support the goal of 20% energy usage reduction by 2020.